rohit11884/nasa-mission-control-dashboard/README.md

 # NASA Mission Control Dashboard

-The NASA Mission Control Dashboard is a web application designed to provide real-time information and monitoring for NASA missions.
-It offers a comprehensive and user-friendly interface to track various aspects of space missions, including spacecraft telemetry, mission status, and communication with astronauts.
+The NASA Mission Control Dashboard is a web application simulates real-time information and monitoring for NASA missions.
+It offers a comprehensive and user-friendly interface to track various aspects of space missions.

-## Features

-- **Real-time Telemetry**: The dashboard displays live telemetry data from spacecraft, including vital parameters such as temperature, pressure, velocity, and more.

-- **Mission Status**: Get up-to-date information on the status of ongoing missions, including mission objectives, milestones, and current progress.

-- **Astronaut Communication**: The dashboard provides a communication channel to interact with astronauts during space missions.
-Users can send messages and receive responses in real-time.

-- **Alerts and Notifications**: Stay informed about critical events and updates through alerts and notifications.
-The dashboard will notify users of mission-related emergencies, important announcements, and scheduled activities.

 ## Installation